damms005/laravel-multipay/README.md

 An opinionated Laravel package to handle payments, complete with blade views, routing, and everything in-between.

-Whether you want to quickly bootstrap payment processing for your Laravel applications, or you want a way to test supported payment processors, this package's got you covered.
+Whether you want to quickly bootstrap payment processing for your Laravel applications, or you want a way to test supported payment processors, this package's got you!

 > Although opinionated, this package allows you to "theme" the views.
 It achieves this theming by
 > `@extend()`ing whatever view you specify in `config('laravel-multipay.extended_layout')` (defaults to `layout.app`).
-This provides a smooth Plug-and-play&trade; experience.

 ## Requirements:
 This package is [tested against:](https://github.com/damms005/laravel-multipay/blob/d1a15bf762ba2adabc97714f1565c6c0f0fcd58d/.github/workflows/run-tests.yml#L16-17)